Coach Inge, Marcus Oliver and Tegray Scales give their impressions of IU's 10th practice

-Inge was the Buffalo Bills assistant defensive line coach in 2012 after two seasons as the defensive coordinator and linebackers coach at the University of Buffalo.
-He has 12 years of coaching experience, including stints as the linebackers coach at the University of Cincinnati (2008-09) and San Diego State University (2006-07).
+Has 14 years of coaching experience, including stints as the linebackers coach at the University of Cincinnati (2008-09) and San Diego State University (2006-07).

 A St. Louis native, Inge lettered four years at the University of Iowa (1993-96).
 He returned to his alma mater in 1998 and spent three years as the Hawkeyes recruiting coordinator and graduate assistant.

-In the summer of 2011, Inge participated in the Bill Walsh NFL Minority Coaching Fellowship program with the Bills and worked part of the team's training camp.
+In the summer of 2011, Inge participated in the Bill Walsh NFL Minority Coaching Fellowship program with the Bills and worked a part of the team's training camp.

-Inge's 2010 defense finished 32nd nationally in total defense and ranked second in the Mid-American Conference in pass defense.
+Buffalo's 2010 defense finished 32nd nationally in total defense and ranked second in the Mid-American Conference in pass defense.
 He mentored first team All-MAC defensive backs Davonte Shannon and Domonic Cook.
 Shannon finished his career with a school record 461 tackles.

-At Cincinnati, Inge helped the Bearcats to back-to-back Big EAST championships and appearances in the 2009 Orange Bowl and the 2010 Sugar Bowl.
+At Cincinnati, Inge helped the Bearcats to back-to-back BIG EAST championships and appearances in the 2009 Orange Bowl and the 2010 Sugar Bowl.
 His linebackers led the team in tackles in each of his two years.

-Inge coached leading tackler Russell Allen to All-Mountain West Conference honors with San Diego State.
+Coached leading tackler Russell Allen to All-Mountain West Conference honors with San Diego State.

 Prior to his stint with the Aztecs, he was the defensive line coach at the University of Colorado in 2005.
 The Buffaloes claimed the Big 12 North Division title and advanced to the Big 12 championship game.

-Inge began his career at Northern Iowa University in 2001.
+Began his career at Northern Iowa University in 2001.
 In his four seasons, he was elevated to co-defensive coordinator and special teams coordinator.